Greek woman charged with murder after deaths of 3 daughters

 ATHENS, Greece (AP) — A 33-year-old woman from southern Greece has been charged with the murder of her 9-year-old daughter, and the deaths of her two other daughters in the past three years are being reviewed in a case that has drawn national attention.

 Flanked by riot police and in handcuffs, she appeared in court in Athens Thursday for her arraignment.
-She was wearing a protective vest as authorities help back a crowd of onlookers and journalists.
+She was wearing a hood and a protective vest as authorities held back a crowd of onlookers and journalists.

-The suspect, who was not formally identified in accordance with Greek law, was arrested a day after being detained for questioning Wednesday following the results of tissue tests that showed the presence of an anesthetic drug that had not been administered by the girl’s doctors.
+The suspect, who was not formally identified in accordance with Greek law, was arrested a day after being detained for questioning Wednesday.
+It followed the results of tissue tests that showed the presence of an anesthetic drug that had not been administered by the girl’s doctors.

 The 9-year-old died in January following an eight-month hospitalization.